kiz13/kiz.note/roadmap-backend/relational-db/mysql.md

 >
 > If you want multiple inactive names, use `NULL` for the value of `isactive`. `NULL` values can be repeated in a unique index.

+## indexing

+[two column index?](https://stackoverflow.com/a/2349824/11844003) A two column index can also be used as a single column index, but only for the column listed first.
+Sometimes it can be useful to have an index on `(A,B)` and another index on `(B)`

+[best practice?](https://stackoverflow.com/a/3049383/11844003) So, in general, indexing creates a tradeoff between read efficiency and write efficiency.
+With no indexes, inserts can be very fast -- the database engine just adds a row to the table.
+As you add indexes, the engine must update each index while performing the insert. see also [why don't just index everything](https://stackoverflow.com/questions/6358641/indexes-why-dont-just-index-everything-and-when-to-use-indexes)

 ## elder

 [invalid default value for timestamp field?](https://stackoverflow.com/questions/9192027/invalid-default-value-for-create-date-timestamp-field)